US prosecutors allege Honduras president helped move drugs - WTMJ

 Hernández has previously denied any involvement with drug traffickers.
 He has not been charged.

+“His operations thrived because of his connections.
+Mayors, congressmen, military generals, police chiefs, even the current president of Honduras,” Gutwillig said.
+“The defendant bribed them all.”

 The meetings allegedly occurred in 2013 and 2014, Gutwillig said.
-The accountant, José Sánchez, ran a rice business through which Fuentes Ramírez allegedly laundered drug proceeds.
+The accountant, who prosecutors called José Sánchez, ran a rice business through which Fuentes Ramírez allegedly laundered drug proceeds.
 Sánchez will testify at the trial, the prosecutor said.

 Gutwillig described the “shock, the fear” that Sánchez had seeing Fuentes Ramírez meeting with the president.
 One of Fuentes Ramírez’s defense attorneys later said Sánchez wasn’t credible, suggesting the U.S. would approve his asylum application in exchange for his testimony.